-Object Description • IP Type Select IPv4 or IPv6 from this drop-down list Port Select Select port number from this drop-down list Max Groups Sets the maximum number of multicast groups an interface can join at the same time.
-Range: 0-256; Default: 256 • Action Sets the action to take when the maximum number of multicast groups for the interface has been exceeded.
+Object Description • ІР Туре Select IPv4 or IPv6 for this drop down list Port Select Select port number for this drop down list Max Groups Sets the maximum number of multicast groups an interface can join at the same time.
+Range: 0-256; Default: 256 Action Sets the action to take when the maximum number of multicast groups for the interface has been exceeded.
 (Default: Deny) -Deny - The new multicast group join report is dropped -Replace - The new multicast group replaces an existing group